lddubeau/versync/README.md

   -b [BUMP], --bump [BUMP]
                         Bump the version number in package.json, component. json and all other specified source files.
-It can take one of the following values: major, minor, patch.
+It can take one of the following values: "major", "minor", "patch".
+Or you can use "sync" to copy the version numbers from package.json to the other files.
                         Alternatively you can specify a custom version that is higher than the current one.
-If no value is specified, it defaults to patch.
+If no value is specified, it defaults to "patch".
   -s SOURCES, --sources SOURCES
                         Declare the JavaScript files in which the version number will be updated.
 If not explicitly specified,